-4 essential steps to going global with Shopify Plus
+4 Essential Steps to Going Global with Shopify Plus

-Written by Erin Hynes, diff Marketing Coordinator
+Written by Erin Hynes, Diff Agency's Marketing Coordinator

 Today, ecommerce has gone global.
 Asia and Europe are fast-growing ecommerce markets, with Australia, Africa, and South America close behind.
 The global demand for ecommerce presents an opportunity for merchants to tap into markets in regions across the world.